Overcoming Your Midafternoon Energy Slump

 sources of energy that digest the quickest.
 Go for whole-grain breads and cereals, hummus, fresh fruits, vegetables and vegetable sticks, pasta, and rice.
 Even spring rolls or burritos can do the trick.
-To hold hunger longer at bay, choose protein foods foods that take longer to digest like peanut butter or cheese.
+To hold hunger at bay for longer, choose protein foods that take longer to digest like peanut butter or cheese.

-Instead of looking at snacks as extras, treat them as mini-meals that contribute to the overall nutrition for the day.
-Snack on fruits and vegetables to boost your intake and fiber.
+Instead of looking at snacks as extras, treat them as mini-meals that contribute to body going.
+Try fruits and vegetables to boost your intake of vitamins, minerals, and fiber.
 Choose plain nonfat yogurt or café lattes made with skim milk to get protein